 Fact: the asking price is what the seller would like, not what they expect to get!
-Sellers will overprice the car expecting to be offered less, so do not pay the advertised price.
+Sellers will overprice the car waiting for you to offer less, so do not pay the advertised price.

 Check the asking price is reasonable

-Before you go to view a car, check online or in the local newspaper that the asking price is fair and reasonable.
-Don’t forget to adjust your valuation for the condition and mileage of the car.
+Before you view a car, check online that the asking price is fair and reasonable.
+Don’t forget to adjust your valuation for the condition and mileage of the vehicle.